CodeYourFuture/syllabus-archive/react/week-3/lesson.md

 ### `useEffect` dependencies array

 To solve this problem, we can tell React to queue the effect on the first render **and** when a dependency changes.
-We do this by adding the dependency variable to the array:
+We do this by adding the dependency variable to the array ([interactive example](https://codesandbox.io/s/fetch-with-prop-updates-working-64vw3?file=/src/App.js)):

 ```js
 function MartianImageFetcher(props) {